langur

 operators, precedence, and associativity

 Langur uses the following, in order of descending precedence.
-With 0.12 or higher, exponents now have higher precedence than prefix minus.

 See the numbers page for math operator descriptions.